Understanding the pH Scale: A Milady Standard for Cosmetology

 - Inflammation and irritation: Alkaline products can trigger inflammation and irritation, particularly in sensitive skin.

-Therefore, choosing skincare products with a pH level close to the skin's natural pH is crucial for maintaining healthy, balanced skin.
+So, choosing skincare products with a pH level close to the skin's natural pH is crucial for maintaining healthy, balanced skin.
 Products designed to be compatible with the skin's natural pH are often described as being "pH balanced."

 The pH Scale and Hair